-Calibration: The Anti-ENA ProfilePlus 1 ELISA (IgG) is calibrated with a mixed serum.
-Results are provided in the form of ratio which are a relative measure for the concentration of antibodies in patient samples.
+Calibration: The Anti-ENA ProfilePlus 2 ELISA (IgG) is calibrated with a mixed serum which contains antibodies against the antigens used in this test system.
+An individual cut-off extinction is calculated for each antigen with the aid of a lot-specific factor.
+Results are provided in the form of ratios which are a relative measure for the concentration of antibodies.

-For every group of tests performed, the readings of blank and the calibrator must lie within the limits stated for the relevant test kit lot.
+For every group of tests performed, the extinction values of the calibrator and the negative control must lie within the limits stated for the relevant test kit lot.
 A quality control certificate containing these reference values is included.
-If the values are not achieved, the test results may be inaccurate and the test should be repeated.
+If the values specified for the control are not achieved, the test results may be inaccurate and the test should be repeated.

 The binding activity of the antibodies and the activity of the enzyme used are temperature-dependent.
 It is therefore recommended using a thermostat in all three incubation steps.
-The higher the room temperature (+18°C to +25°C) during the incubation steps, the greater will be the extinction.
+The higher the room temperature (+18°C to +25°C) during the incubation steps, the greater will be the extinction values.
 Corresponding variations apply also to the incubation times.
 However, the calibrator is subject to the same influences, with the result that such variations will be largely compensated in the calculation of the result.